sidebar hamburger menu

 Connection to ELS for Spring Repository

 This guide outlines the steps needed to integrate the TuxCare ELS for Spring repository into your Java application.
-The repository provides trusted Java libraries that can be easily integrated into your Maven as well as Gradle project.
+The repository provides trusted Java libraries that can be easily used with both Maven and Gradle projects.

 Step 1: Get user credentials

-You need username and password in order to use TuxCare ELS Spring repository.
+You need a username and password in order to use TuxCare ELS Spring repository.
 Anonymous access is disabled.
-To receive username and password please contact sales@tuxcare.com
+To receive a username and password please contact sales@tuxcare.com

 <?xml version="1.0" encoding="UTF-8"?>